satoshinakamoto007/wallets/docs/atomic_swaps.md

 ### Atomic Swap (step by step)

   Terminal 1 represents Alice's wallet, and Terminal 2 represents Bob's wallet.
+Alice sends 1000 Chia to Bob, and Bob sends 3000 Chia to Alice.

-  1. **RUN**
+  1. **Run Atomic Swap Wallets**
      - Open two terminal windows.
      - In each window run `$ . .venv/bin/activate`
      - In each window run `$ as_wallet`